mixuala/adventures-in-AI/slides.md

 3. What does that looks like?

+> show examples of inference

-> show an examples of inference, learning by data
+> examples of transfer learning

 4. How does it really work?